 8. Denver, Colorado

-Some of the free attractions in Denver include the Colorado State Capitol Building, Colorado Music Hall of Fame, Colorado State Capitol Building, Clyfford Still Museum, The Money Museum, Colorado Governor’s Mansion, U.S. National Center for Atmospheric Research and The Denver Art Museum.
+Some of the free attractions in Denver include the Colorado State Capitol Building, Colorado Music Hall of Fame, Colorado State Capitol Building, Clyfford Still Museum, The Money Museum, Colorado Governor’s Mansion, the U.S. National Center for Atmospheric Research, and The Denver Art Museum.

 9. Kansas City, Missouri